howardwu/awesome-aleo/README.md

 ### Gaming

+- [Where's Alex](https://github.com/puzzlehq/wheres_alex) simple multiparty hidden information game - a game of hide and seek with Alex Pruden!
+The most forked game on Aleo built using Puzzle SDK for zkGames.
+- [Treasure Hunt](https://treasures.puzzle.online/) multiparty hidden information game --built using Puzzle SDK for zkGames and Puzzle's game bot infrastructure
+- [Super Leo Ligue](https://aleo-fortune.vercel.app/) Play classic roulette and more onchain -- built using Puzzle SDK for zkGames
+- [Aleo Fortune](https://superleolig.vercel.app/) challenge a friend to an onchain soccer game with hidden strategies -- built using Puzzle SDK for zkGames
+- [Puzzle SDK for zkGames]() purpose built SDK for building multiparty hidden information games on Aleo by the Puzzle Wallet team
 - [Zenet](https://github.com/ZenetGame/ZenetAleo) - The ancient Egyptian game of Senet on Aleo
 - [Battleship](https://github.com/demox-labs/zk-battleship) - ZK Battleship on Aleo
 - [CoinFlip](https://github.com/demox-labs/zk-coinflip) - A 2-party random coin flip on Aleo